-RIGHT INCLINE!
-At the word, RIGHT IN-CLINE! rapidly repeated to each each squadron-The whole turn their horses heads to the right, and incline at the pace ordered.
-(If the line is halted,) then the command to incline is a caution, and at the word March! the whole move.
+RIGHT, INCLINE!
+(At the word, RIGHT, IN-CLINE! rapidly repeated to each fquadron --- The whole turn their horses heads to the right, and incline at the pace ordered.
+(If the line is halted.) then the command to incline is a caution, and at the word MARCH! the whole move.